dex4er/perl-Exception-Base/README.md

     - has

-        The class will contain new rw attibute (if parameter is a string) or new rw attributes (if parameter is a reference to array of strings) or new rw or ro attributes (if parameter is a reference to hash of array of strings with rw and ro as hash key).
+        The class will contain new rw attribute (if parameter is a string) or new rw attributes (if parameter is a reference to array of strings) or new rw or ro attributes (if parameter is a reference to hash of array of strings with rw and ro as hash key).